byterubpay/byterub-site/_posts/2017-03-26-logs-for-the-Kovri-dev-meeting-held-on-2017-03-26.md

 **\<guzzi>** Cool
 **\<anonimal>** 5.
 Any additional meeting items
 **\<anonimal>** No additional items from me afaict
-**\<moroccanmalinois>** One last question : an external app that wants to use kovri (like monero GUI), should it includes only the libs ? or it can include things from src/app ?
+**\<moroccanmalinois>** One last question : an external app that wants to use kovri (like byterub GUI), should it includes only the libs ? or it can include things from src/app ?
 **\<anonimal>** Nothing from app.
 I see no reason for it to include anything from app.
 **\<anonimal>** Which means we get things out of app that we need elsewhere.
 I wrote TODO's.
 **\<moroccanmalinois>** Perfect. thx